 The best cash back credit cards are also less likely to charge an annual fee.
-Travel credit cards with the most benefits tend to charge higher annual fees–some as high as $550.
+Travel credit cards with the most benefits tend to charge higher annual fees.

 Most, but not all, cash back credit cards give you flat-rate rewards programs.
 On average, you can expect to earn 1.5% or 2% back on purchases.
-The best cash back credit cards award up to 5% back on select purchases.
+However, the best cash back credit cards award up to 5% back on select purchases.

 Best Cash Back Credit Cards

-Here are some of cash back credit cards to consider first.
+Here are some cash back credit cards to consider first.

 Citi Double Cash Card